Utah Inland Port Authority

 There are misconceptions about the requirement for an environmental impact study (EIS) as part of UIPA’s work.
 The Port Authority has not drafted an environmental impact study because we have not embarked on any development that triggers the National Environmental Policy Act (NEPA) process.

 There is a misunderstanding about what role UIPA plays in the development of property.
 UIPA does not own or control all the property within its jurisdictional boundary because the Port Authority has NO LAND USE AUTHORITY.
-At this time, UIPA does not own land, operate facilities, and is not developing any property.
 Zoning decisions within UIPA’s jurisdictional boundary rest with municipalities—Salt Lake City, West Valley City, and Magna—which means the Port Authority cannot determine what is built on the parcels in its jurisdictional boundary.
 But we can influence how things are built.
+Right now, UIPA has leased property in the jurisdictional area and has plans to build a transload facility adjacent to the Union Pacific railyard.

 UIPA’s jurisdictional boundary is a construct to determine property tax differential, which is levied on the difference between current land values and improvements made on the land to increase its value.
 While Salt Lake City keeps a portion of the tax differential and a separate percentage of it goes to municipalities for affordable housing, the Port Authority uses the remainder to advance sustainable and smart logistics investments through partnerships, policies, programs, and bonding.